-Our understanding of nitric oxide has come a long way since it was named "molecule of the year" in 1992 and won some folks a Nobel Prize in '98.
-But it's a key biological messenger within the body and its message is: "open sesame".
-It's released by the lining of our arteries to tell the muscle fibers within the walls of our arteries to relax, so our arteries open up and let the blood flow.
+Our understanding of nitric oxide has come a long way since it was named “molecule of the year” in 1992, and won some folks a Nobel Prize in ’98.
+It is a key biological messenger within the body, and its message is: “open sesame.”
+It’s released by the lining of our arteries to tell the muscle fibers within the walls of our arteries to relax, so our arteries open up and let the blood flow.

 The ED we really need to be concerned about, though, is endothelial dysfunction: dysfunction of the lining of all our arteries, considered a first step toward atherosclerosis, our leading cause of death.

 Here’s what happens: NO, nitric oxide, is produced by an enzyme called NO synthase.
 If you have a lot of free radicals in your body, though, they come in and not only gobble up the NO—they hijack this enzyme.
 They hijack NO synthase, take it over, and have it instead start making more free radicals.

 So our arteries become dysfunctional.
 They don’t relax when they should.
 And that can contribute to the hardening of our arteries.

 If, however, we flood our body with antioxidants by eating healthy foods, it should quench those free radicals, and let NO get back to its job.

 So recently, for the first time ever, researchers studied the effects of eating high-antioxidant foods on NO activity.
 We saw what choosing higher antioxidant plant foods did to inflammation.
 What effect does it have on our arterial function?

 You can hook people up to a device that measures the dilation of their arteries and blood flow through ultrasound.
 In the study, people started eating their normal miserable diet, then switched to an even more miserable diet, and their arterial dilation capacity dropped, though not significantly.